Arrays of 2-D Experiments

-Relaxation studies and other arrayed experiments are conceptually the same whether they are acquired in traditional 1-D mode or in a higher dimensionality.
-There are merely practical differences.
-In the 1-D case, all data is contained within a single set (experiment), while in the 2-D case you usually have many data sets that need to be processed one by one.
+Relaxation studies and other arrayed experiments are conceptually identical whether acquired as 1-D or multidimensional experiments.
+The differences are mainly practical.
+In the 1-D case, all the data are contained in a single file, while in the 2-D case you usually have many data sets that need to be processed one by one.
 In the 1-D case, it is relatively easy to identify a peak by its frequency, while in 2-D you will likely prefer to identify atoms by their names.
 For these reasons, the treatment of 2-D arrayed experiments is very different.
-It is performed under the CPM (Cross Peaks Manager), and it will be an advantage if you are already familiar with this module.
+It is performed under the CPM (Cross Peaks Manager), and you should already be familiar with this module.

 With iNMR, you can easily generate a table of values (integrals or peak heights).
-The numerical analysis of these values requires an external application of your choice (for example, Excel or ProFit).
+Further analysis of these values requires an external application such as Excel or ProFit.

 How to Tabulate an Array of 2-D Experiments

-Choose the best-looking spectrum.
+3. Choose the spectrum with the best signal quality.
 Assign all peaks of interest in this reference spectrum using the peak-picker tool.
 Define the integration limits for each peak; these limits will be applied to all experiments.
 Integration limits defined in other experiments will be ignored.
 Alternatively, you can estimate volumes via Gaussian fitting.
 In this case, you must perform the fitting across all experiments.
 If a peak is not fitted in a particular experiment, the corresponding value will be calculated via standard integration.

 If you wish to monitor the height of the cross-peak instead of the volume, do not define integration limits and do not perform fitting in the reference spectrum.
 You can mix integrals and heights within the same table (though not within the same column).